DataJuggler/DataTier.Net/README.md

+10.29.2025: Version 5.7.0 - I created a GridColumnBuilderControl and Form to create grid columns for a DataJuggler.Blazor.Components Grid for any table or view.

+10.1.2025: I added a method GetValue method to every data object.
+This is used by the GridHelper in DataJuggler.Blazor.Components.Grid, so that the GridHelper can create the rows for for the grid.

+7.15.2025: I added a GenerateInsertSQL method to every table (not views).
+This is used to transfer data from one server to another.

 3.2.2025: Verison 5.3.0 - I redid the Setup screen and used a bunch of Pixar type character images should make the UI a little more pleasant.
 I also removed a bunch of unused images.